 14. NO LOGO in your photo.
 Your photo needs to be without logos.
 Your name and the title of the photo will always be published together.

-15. it migh happen that parts of your photo will be cut of if it doesnt fit into the book exactly.
+15. it might happen that parts of your photo will be cut of if it doesn't fit into the book exactly.
 This will be done with care and with maintaining the perfect composition.
-This wasnt done at the waterbook but if this would have been allowed the results could have been better.

 16. No borders around your photo.